palletorsson/partybox/README.md

 ========

 * Prepare your Raspberry PI with a SD card with a RASPBIAN
-* Login into the PI using ssh ( user: pi password:raspberry )
+* Login into the PI using ssh ( user:pi password:raspberry )

 Installation:
 * $ sudo apt-get update